 Having only landed a single blow to your adversary’s noggin, simultaneously the two of you are abruptly swept out into the Martian atmosphere where you’ll have to master the fine art of anaerobic respiration if you are to survive.
 The cut-scene fails to explain how Cohaagan is sent to meet his maker, while Quaid is able to sidestep the inconvenience of dying a ghastly head-popping death.

 At this juncture in the silver screen iteration, Cohaagan is able to detonate his explosive rig sucking him out of the space station and into the unknown by the full force of depressurisation.
-His fragile head clearly isn’t compatible with extreme solar radiation or the undomed Mars atmosphere and so unceremoniously bursts before the life-saving alien artifact can kick into action.
+His fragile head clearly isn’t compatible with extreme solar radiation or the undomed Mars atmosphere and so unceremoniously bursts before the life-saving alien artefact can kick into action.
 Luckily Quaid is able to hang on long enough to activate the reactor before himself and Melina are doomed to share his gruesome fate, and everyone lives happily ever after.

 Not bad for half an hour’s toil – about the length of time it takes a competent player to finish the game judging by the longplays found on YouTube.
 It would have been worth the agro too had it not all been a minor sabbatical from sanity.
 Or was it?